Flanged Valves vs Screwed Valves: A Comparison

 FAQs

-What is the difference between flanged valves and screwed valves?
+What is the difference between flanged valves and threaded valves?

-Flanged valves have a flange connection that requires bolts for installation, while screwed valves have threads that allow for direct screwing onto the pipeline.
+Flanged valves have a flange connection that requires bolts for installation, while threaded valves have threads that allow for direct screwing onto the pipeline.

-Which type of valve is more commonly used in industrial applications, flanged or screwed?
+Which type of valve is more commonly used in industrial applications, flanged or threaded?

 Flanged valves are more commonly used in industrial applications because they can handle higher pressures and larger pipe sizes.